Water Heater Not Working? Repair or Replace 2026

 How much does water heater repair cost in Oklahoma?

 Hartzell’s charges a $111 diagnostic fee (credited toward repair) plus a $99 dispatch fee.
-Most water heater repairs run $100–$500 depending on the part.
-Element replacement on electric units is typically $150–$300.
-Thermocouple replacement on gas units is $100–$200.
+Most water heater repairs run $100, $500 depending on the part.
+Element or thermostat replacement on electric units typically runs $250 to $450.
+Thermocouple or gas valve work on gas units runs $185 to $585 depending on the part.
 If the tank is leaking or corroded, replacement is necessary.

 How do I know if my water heater needs to be replaced?